 3440m up in the Himalayas was the last place I thought I’d find nice coffee shops and bakeries.
 Namche Bazaar is actually covered in places where you can hang out with a cuppa, a good book, and a view over the mountains or over Namche Bazaar’s colorful rooftops.

 Check out Hermann Helmer’s German bakery, which I frequented no less than four times for their amazing apple pies.
 Closer to the center of town is Namche Bakery and Cafe, another wonderful bakery in such a remote town as Namche Bazaar.

 3. Eat Delicious Meals

 Another surprising thing about Namche Bazaar is the huge variety of cuisines offered at restaurants.
-One of the best things to do in Namche Bazaar is to eat your heart out before you’ll be eating Dal Baht and fried rice/noodles every day.
-Check out Tomodachi Japanese Restaurant, Illy Espresso Bar, Sherpa Barista (they have ice cream!), the Namche Pizza House, and of course a bakery or two.
+One of the best things to do in Namche Bazaar is to eat your heart out before you’ll be eating Dal Baht and fried rice/noodles every day for the rest of your trek.

 4. Shop for last-chance trekking gear and medicines